 Syzygium is the largest genus of the Myrtaceae family, with about 1,200 species around the world, mainly in tropical and subtropical areas of southeast Asia.

-Clove is native of Indonesia but nowadays is cultured in other tropical regions of the world.
-However, the species has few distinct varieties.
-Instead, different names are used to identify characteristics of their various commercial appearances.
+Clove is native of Indonesia, where it is known as cengkih, but nowadays is cultivated in other tropical regions of the world.
+The species has few distinct varieties.

 Historical Information